‘Measure what can be measured, and make measurable what cannot be measured.’

 - Physics Olympiad, AS Challenge and GCSE Challenge; Paulinas have won numerous gold, silver and bronze awards.

-- talks organised by our Physics Society (run by girls in the VII and VIII): recent topics have included quantum computing, dark matter and organic solar cells.
+- Talks organised by our Physics Society (run by girls in the VII and VIII): recent topics have included special relativity, vortices and building a cloud chamber.

-- the Engineering Education Scheme, working with CH2M, for senior girls thinking of pursuing engineering at university.
+- The Engineering Education Scheme for senior girls thinking of pursuing engineering at university.

 - Trips to the Kennedy Space Center and Orlando, Florida; CERN; Diamond Synchrotron; Culham Centre for Fusion Energy; the Extreme Physics Competition; engineering and particle physics masterclasses at Imperial College.